aevri/mel/README.md

 For the catalog to be useful, it must enable you to uniquely distinguish every mole from the other new and pre-existing moles.
 To this end you will be able to assign a name, identifying images and notes for each one.

 For the visual history of each mole to be useful, it must enable you to identify significant differences in moles over time.
-The tools will help you to normalise the rotation and centering of your moles so that they are easier to compare.
+The tools will help you to normalise the rotation and centering of your mole images so that they are easier to compare.

 [1]: (http://www.mayoclinic.org/diseases-conditions/melanoma/basics/symptoms/con-20026009)